 Syringe feed should consist of a veterinary formula such as Critical Care or a home made formula based on the animal’s natural diet.
 A formula for guinea pigs should contain adequate fibre as it is important that the motility of the gut is maintained.
 Powdered and soaked pellets form a good base.
 A coffee grinder makes a good pulveriser for pellets.
 Pure dried grass makes an excellent food when powdered but I’d advise you to freeze it first as its low moisture content (3%) means it heats up very quickly in the grinder.

 Unsweetened canned pumpkin is considered a good syringe feed.
-Other useful ingredients include baby cereal mixed with alfalfa (to balance out the calcium to phosphorous ratio); super foods such as those containing wheatgrass, barley grass, chlorella, spirulina, pollen, fruit and vegetable powders etc. The most complete and balanced single food for rabbits is grass.
-Grassmeal is available from the Specialist Shop.
+Other useful ingredients include baby cereal mixed with alfalfa (to balance out the calcium to phosphorous ratio); super foods such as those containing wheatgrass, barley grass, chlorella, spirulina, pollen, fruit and vegetable powders etc. The most complete and balanced single food for guinea pigs is grass.
+Grassmeal and rosehip powder available from Galen’s Garden’s Shop for use in syringe feeds and making cookies.

 Care must be taken with dietary fibres used for humans including bran, which is a good source of energy but not indigestible fibre for these animals, and psyllium husk which swells when mixed with water.
 Useful in small amounts as a source of energy, psyllium husk used to excess can cause digestive blockage.
 Ground hay is the best source of indigestible fibre, although unmedicated straw can also be used.